ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 ## Troubleshooting
 {: #bm-mount-iso-troubleshooting}

-* Not all users have default access to mount Virtual Media.
-If a permission error occurs, contact [Support](/docs/bare-metal?topic=bare-metal-gettinghelp) for an update to the Root IPMI User permissions.
+* Not all users have default access to mount Virtual Media or open the KVM console.
+If a permission error occurs, try updating the [firmware](/docs/bare-metal?topic=bare-metal-bm-faq#bm-out-of-date-firmware) of only the IPMI (even if it says no update available).
+If issues persist, contact [support](/docs/bare-metal?topic=bare-metal-gettinghelp).
 * If an ISO is already mounted, an error message appears with the text **A disk is mounted**.
 You must unmount the existing disk and replace it with the new ISO.
 Two ISOs cannot be mounted at the same time.
 * You might need to contact support to change the boot order in the BIOS.